aliyun/aliyun-log-log4j-appender/README.md

 # Specify the I/O thread pool's maximum pool size, the main function of the I/O thread pool is to send data, default is 8, optional
 maxIOThreadSizeInPool = 8
 log4j.appender.loghub.maxIOThreadSizeInPool=8
-# Specify the retry times when failing to send data, if exceeds this value, the appender will record the failure message to BasicStatusManager, default is 3, optional
+# Specify the retry times when failing to send data, if exceeds this value, the appender will record the failure message through it's LogLog, default is 3, optional
 log4j.appender.loghub.retryTimes=3

 # Specify the topic of your log